 Also Read: Tokyo Disneyland: Tips and Tricks for a Perfect Trip

-Japanese convenience stores, or konbinis, literally takes convenience to new levels.
-Found just about every other street in Tokyo, the major players are Lawson, FamilyMart and 7-11, all well-stocked with everything you need, from grooming products to snacks and magazines.
-However, what really sets kobinis apart from your average convenience store are its wide range of ready-to-eat meals, which includes belly-warming oden (a light stew with various ingredients like fish balls) in the colder months, as well as an extensive selection of alcoholic beverages.
+Japanese convenience stores — or konbini, as the locals call these — literally take convenience to new levels.
+Found just about every other street in Tokyo, the major players are Lawson, FamilyMart, and 7-Eleven: All well-stocked with everything you need, from grooming products to snacks and magazines.
+However, what really sets kobinis apart from your average convenience store is the wide range of ready-to-eat meals, which includes belly-warming oden (a light stew with various ingredients like fish balls) in the colder months, as well as an extensive selection of alcoholic beverages.

 Tip: Get your hands on FamilyMart’s fried chicken if you can!
 Crispy and juicy, it gives legit fried chicken shops a run for their money.